Directions to the Visitors Center

 877-984-7827 (recorded information, toll-free)

-Visitors traveling east on Interstate 10 from El Paso may take Highway 118 south at Kent for the 39-mile scenic drive to the observatory.
+Traveling East on Interstate 10 from El Paso: take Highway 118 south at Kent for the 39-mile scenic drive to the observatory.
 Remember that the Observatory is on Central Time (El Paso is on Mountain Time - one hour earlier than the Observatory).

-Visitors traveling west on Interstate 10 may take Highway 17 south at Balmorhea to Fort Davis, then Highway 118 north 16 miles to Mt.
-Locke.
+Traveling West on Interstate 10: take Highway 17 south at Balmorhea to Fort Davis, then Highway 118 north 16 miles following the signs to the Observatory.

-If you're coming from the Big Bend National Park, take Highway 118 north through Alpine and Fort Davis to the Observatory.
+From Big Bend National Park: take Highway 118 from Terlingua north through Alpine and Fort Davis to the Observatory.
+Approximately 112 miles.

-The closest commercial airports are in El Paso (185 miles) and Midland-Odessa (170 miles).
+The closest commercial airports are El Paso International (190 miles) and Midland International (177 miles).
 Although you can count on roughly 2.5 to 3 hour drives from either, when driving from El Paso you'll lose an hour going from Mountain time (El Paso) to Central time (McDonald).
 For private aviation there are airstrips in Marfa and Alpine (both about 40 miles from the Observatory).
-Both have car rental services.

 Where to stay

-Fort Davis is the nearest town to the Observatory and boasts a number of hotels and motels as well as a number of B&Bs.
+Fort Davis is the nearest town to the Observatory and boasts a number of hotels, motels, and B&Bs.
 The Fort Davis Chamber of Commerce maintains an extensive list of area accommodations.
-Additionally, the Chamber sites of Alpine (~ 40 miles) and Marfa (~ 37 miles) also list area lodging.
-Members of our Friends of the Observatory or those participating in one of our Special Viewing programs have access to the Observatory's Astronomers Lodge (subject to availability.)
+Additionally, the Chamber sites of Alpine (~ 45 miles) and Marfa (~ 37 miles) also list area lodging.